Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 This time, as they got into the cowgirl position, she smiled mischievously at Yuu.

-「Nufufu.
-Did you want to cum, Yuu?」
+"Nufufu.
+Did you want to cum, Yuu?"

-「Y, yeah.
-Even though I was so close to…」
+"Y, yeah.
+Even though I was so close to…"

 If he had been able to use his hands, he probably would have grabbed her buttocks and continued the 69 until one of them came.

-「If you’re going to cum, do it inside me.
-I mean, I’ve only had you cum inside me once, after all.」
+"If you’re going to cum, do it inside me.
+I mean, I’ve only had you cum inside me once, after all."

-「Aah.
-Come to think of it…」
+"Aah.
+Come to think of it…"

 As Sera said this, she straddled Yuu’s lower abdomen and rubbed her crotch against his penis, which was still hard.

-「I want you… to pour a lot of it… inside of me.」
+"I want you… to pour a lot of it… inside of me."

 Sera gradually lowered her upper body and came closer to Yuu.